<>

 6. Images

-To add an image use the image keyword:
+To add an image use the image parser:

 An image with a caption